alexeygrigorev/mlwiki.org/index.php/Matrix_Multiplication.md

 ---
-title: "Matrix Multiplication"
 layout: default
 permalink: /index.php/Matrix_Multiplication
+tags:
+- linear-algebra
+title: Matrix Multiplication
 ---

-# Matrix Multiplication

 ## Matrix Multiplication
 A [Matrix](Matrix) can be multiplied
 - by a scalar